-To the extent that convergence is a real and relevant source of pressure on existing standards, it is worth bearing in mind that it crosses sector boundaries (e.g. aviation, logistics, health care, etc.), societal roles (commerce, science, civil society, administration) and subject domains (i.e. merging transmission protocol and encryption standard-setting).
+To the extent that ICT-driven convergence is a real threat to existing standards, it is worth bearing in mind that it spans sector boundaries (e.g. aviation, logistics, health care, etc.), societal roles (commerce, science, civil society, administration) and subject domains (i.e. merging transmission protocol and encryption standard-setting).
 These "crossovers" argue for a networked (as opposed to a federated or hierarchical) structure of standardisation.
-For concreteness, the following discussion uses an example of ICT across industrial, financial and healthcare sectors.
+For concreteness, the following discussion uses as an example ICT convergence across industrial, financial and healthcare sectors.